Police investigating possible kidnapping in Brampton

 The last confirmed sighting of the suspect vehicle was on Dandelion Road at Cordgrass Crescent in Brampton.

-"It could be that the suspect and victim know each other but that is yet to be determined,” Wright said.

 The two suspects are both described as males, who are about five-foot-ten and weighing and approximately 150lbs to 160lbs with a medium build.
-They were last seen wearing dark-colorred clothing.
+They were last seen wearing dark-coloured clothing.

 The victim is described as being in his teens with a medium complexion and dark hair.
 Police say that he was last seen wearing a light green jacket, blue hoody, black pants and white shoes.